Eureka-Idea/whohts/README.md

 Usage
 -
-// clone repo
+// clone repo\
-`git checkout master`
+`git checkout master`\
-`npm install`
+`npm install`\
 `npm start` // ---> localhost:3000/

 Deployment
 -
 The production site is deployed at [whohts.web.app](whohts.web.app), which is kept as a build of the latest `master` commit, hosted through [Firebase](https://console.firebase.google.com/u/0/project/whohts/overview).
-After being added to the Firebase project (and assuming you have [Firebase CLI](https://firebase.google.com/docs/cli) set up locally), updates to the site are made by the following:
+After being added to the Firebase project (and assuming you have [Firebase CLI](https://firebase.google.com/docs/cli) set up locally), updates to the site are made by the following:\
-`git checkout master`
+`git checkout master`\
-`git pull` // be sure to deploy the latest version of master (TODO: make updates to master trigger auto-deployment)
+`git pull` // be sure to deploy the latest version of master (TODO: make updates to master trigger auto-deployment)\
-// make some changes
+// make some changes\
-`npm run-script build && firebase deploy` // the latest build will be deployed, so failing to build before deploying would not deploy your latest changes
+`npm run-script build && firebase deploy` // the latest build will be deployed, so failing to build before deploying would not deploy your latest changes\
-`git commit`
+`git commit`\
-`git push` // otherwise future deployments by anyone else will omit your changes
+`git push` // otherwise future deployments by anyone else will omit your changes\

-To preview changes:
+To preview changes:\
-`npm run-script build && firebase hosting:channel:deploy your-name-here` // generates a unique URL that expires in 7 days
+`npm run-script build && firebase hosting:channel:deploy preview-name` // generates a unique URL that expires in 7 days

 License
 -